ibmdbanalytics/ibmdbpy/docs/source/start.rst

 Connect
 =======

-First, connect to a remote Db2 instance.
+First, connect to a remote Db2 database.

 ODBC Connection
 ---------------